 Teaching her to do this will result in her not saying “I want…” and will help her to understand the importance of being polite when asking someone for something.

 I do this every single time my kids ask and receive.
 I will literally hold my hand there and not finish giving it to them until they’ve said the appropriate words.
 I want them always to be very conscious of being grateful.
 Sometimes it takes a few seconds to trigger their brain…OH…I need to say thank you. 🙂 But eventually, it becomes something they remember automatically.

 In fact, yesterday, my 11 year old said, “Thank you,” after I made her a plate of food.
 Something that seems so general and routine, she said thank you for.
 I was very impressed and commended her on it.
 Positive reinforcement is always great.

 However you teach your children these manners is not important, but teaching them IS important.

-You can print out this cute free printable I made just for you by clicking here.
+You can print out this cute etiquette and manners for kids free printable here.